Your Essential Travel Guide To Driving In Belgium

-- All drivers in Belgium must have 3rd party insurance or above
+- 3rd party car insurance or above

-- When overtaking a cyclist or moped rider there should be a distance of least 1m between them and the overtaking vehicle.
+- When overtaking a cyclist or moped rider there should be a distance of least 1m between them and the overtaking vehicle

-- If the carriageway is too narrow, then the driver may use the side of the path provided that pedestrians are not put in any danger.
+- If the carriageway is too narrow, then the driver may use the side of the path provided that pedestrians are not put in any danger

 - For tips on motorcycling in Belgium, take a look at our dedicated guide

 Parking in Belgium